 Entity Resolution: One Person, Four Identities

-The hardest technical problem isn't the model.
-It's figuring out who is who across systems.
+The hardest technical problem is not the model.
+It is figuring out who is who across systems.

-Before you can correlate signals, you need to solve a deceptively difficult problem: entity resolution.
+Before correlation comes a deceptively expensive problem: entity resolution.
 The same person is jsmith on GitHub, jane.smith@company.com in Google Calendar, Jane S. in Slack, and Jane Smith (Engineering) in Jira.
-Matching these identities reliably is the foundation everything else depends on.
+If those four identities never reconcile to one internal ID, no signal correlates.
+The whole architecture collapses on the first join.

-Pull the canonical employee list from your HR information system.
-Each record gets a stable internal UUID.
-This becomes the anchor for all cross-system matching.
+Pull the canonical employee list from the HR information system.
+Each record receives a stable internal UUID.
+That UUID becomes the anchor every other system matches against.
+No anchor, no resolution.

-For the 20-30% that don't match deterministically, use a fuzzy matching layer that considers name similarity, team membership, and activity timing.
+For the 20–30% that does not match deterministically, run a fuzzy match layer over name similarity, team membership, and activity timing.
+Probabilistic results never write to production identity without a human confirming the link.

 signal-aggregator/entity-resolver.tsinterface IdentityRecord {